It's only taken 70 years!

 It’s the late 1940s, early 1950s.
 I’m in mum and dad’s bedroom.
 Dad is changing.
 Suddenly he points at a large scar on the inside of his thigh and says: ‘That was caused by shrapnel in WW1.’
 I remember thinking that the scar was pretty big and wrinkled, but as I had no idea what shrapnel was – should have done, as enough of it fell in our area in WW2 – I just nodded and carried on chatting.

-As I’ve mentioned in a previous article, my father, Harry Edward Hurst (1887-1979), son of Richard Hurst (1845-1937), the latter born in Walton, Aylesbury, joined the 3rd Battalion King’s Royal Rifle Corps in February 1906 as a bandsman (trombone and occasional conductor).
+My father, Harry Edward Hurst (1887-1979), son of Richard Hurst (1845-1937), the latter born in Walton, Aylesbury, joined the 3rd Battalion King’s Royal Rifle Corps in February 1906 as a bandsman (trombone and occasional conductor).
 He served in Crete, Malta and India, taking part in the great Durbar of 1911, when George V and Queen Mary, recently crowned, went to India as Emperor and Empress.
 The film of the occasion can be seen on the web.
-Dad left the army in 1913; I have his discharge papers.
+Dad left the Army in 1913; I have his discharge papers.
 He was called up in the first week of WW1 and was wounded twice, serving this time in the 1st and 9th Battalions, both as a bandsman, entertaining the troops and, among other things, as a stretcher bearer.
 I still have the bullet that struck him the second time.

 Like so many people, I became interested in family history long after my father and mother had died.
 No one in the family was able to add to the ‘shrapnel’ story, so that appeared to be the end of the search.
 How frustrating!
 To make things worse, my father’s WW1 records were destroyed in WW2.